garrettwilliams90/MelanomaClassification/README.md

 >
 > If not, see https://creativecommons.org/licenses/by-nc/4.0/legalcode.txt.

 One limitation of the dataset is the size of images.
-Since the images had different sizes and were too large for my code to run, I used resized images, found here.
+Since the images had different sizes and were too large for my code to run, I used resized images, found [here](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512).
 Another major limitation from this dataset is how imbalanced the target is.
 98% of the over 33,000 images were classified as benign.
-To combat this imbalance, I added malignant images from the 2019 SIIM-ISIC Melanoma Classification competition, found here.
-I also added malignant images that weren't used in the 2019 or 2020 competitions, found here.
+To combat this imbalance, I added malignant images from the 2019 SIIM-ISIC Melanoma Classification competition, found [here](https://www.kaggle.com/cdeotte/jpeg-isic2019-512x512).
+I also added malignant images that weren't used in the 2019 or 2020 competitions, found [here](https://www.kaggle.com/cdeotte/malignant-v2-512x512).

+The final dataset after combining the 3 had over 38,000 images.
+As a baseline understanding.
+85.1% of the validation images are benign and 14.9% of the validation images are malignant.
+This means that the models accuracy would be 85% if it always predicted 0.

 ![Benign Skin Lesions](https://raw.githubusercontent.com/garrettwilliams90/MelanomaClassification/main/Images/Examples-of-benign-skin-lesions.png)